Tonight, the Lyrid Meteor Shower Peaks on Earth Day

 Sightings of the Lyrid meteor shower—named after Lyra, the constellation it appears to originate from—are much older; the first record dates to 7th-century BCE China.

-Saturday night marks a first quarter Moon (visually half the Moon), which by midnight will have set below the horizon, so it won't wash out the night sky.
-That's great news—you can expect to see 20 meteors per hour.
+Monday night marks a waning gibbous Moon (just after the full Moon), which will reflect a significant amount of light.
 You're going to need to get away from local light pollution and find truly dark skies, and to completely avoid smartphones, flashlights, car headlights, or dome lights.
 The goal is to let your eyes adjust totally to the darkness: Find your viewing area, lay out your blanket, lay down, look up, and wait.
 In an hour, you'll be able to see the night sky with great—and if you've never done this before, surprising—clarity.
 Don't touch the smartphone or you'll undo all your hard ocular work.

 Where is the nearest dark sky to where you live?
 You can find out on the Dark Site Finder map.
-And because the shower peaks on a Saturday night, your local astronomy club is very likely going to have an event to celebrate the Lyrids.
+And because the shower peaks on a Monday night—when you can expect to see 20 meteors per hour—your local astronomy club is very likely going to have an event to celebrate the Lyrid meteor shower.
 Looking for a local club?
 Sky & Telescope has you covered.

 You don't need a telescope to see a meteor shower, but if you bring one, aim it south to find Jupiter.
 It's the bright, unblinking spot in the sky.
 With a telescope, you should be able to make out its stripes.
 Those five stars surrounding it are the constellation Libra.
 You'll notice also four tiny points of light nearby.
 Those are the Galilean moons: Io, Europa, Ganymede, and Callisto.
 When Galileo discovered those moons in 1610, he was able to prove the Copernican model of heliocentricity: that the Earth goes around the Sun.

 First: Don't panic.
-The shower peaks on the early morning of the 22nd.
+The shower peaks on the early morning of April 23.
 But it doesn't end that day.
-You can try again on the 23rd and 24th, though the numbers of meteors will likely diminish.
-The Lyrids will be back next year, and the year after, and so on.
-But if you are eager for another show, on May 6, the Eta Aquariids will be at their strongest.
+You can try again on April 24 and 25, though the numbers of meteors will likely diminish.
+The Lyrid meteor shower will be back next year, and the year after, and so on.
+But if you are eager for another show, on May 5, the Eta Aquarids will be at their strongest.
 The night sky always delivers.